parabamoghv/DashedMonoids/README.md

 Dashed lists maintain the associative concatenation property and introduce a dash operation.
 In this project, we provide a formal construction of dashed lists in Lean4, showcasing their structure and properties.
 More explanation on this and the codes related to this are in Dashed_Lists directory.

+We define dashed lists as inductive type with five constructors.
+The first constructor is the empty list.
+The second constructor is the inclusion of an element of the underlying set S. The third constructor is the inclusion of a dashed elements of S. The fourth constructor is the inclusion of a dashed multiplication.
+The fifth constructor is the inclusion of a multiplication.
+This construction satisfies the properties that we want.

 2. ### Formalizing Semi-Strict and Strict Categorical Groups

 The second part of this project delves into categorical algebra.
 Specifically, it involves: